Villeneve/Simple_StyleGAN/README.md

-# A simple implementation of StyleGAN ussing Keras/Tensorflow
+# A simple implementation of StyleGAN using Keras/Tensorflow